 Don Parker (KB8PSL) Co-Coordinator - Sectional Net Operator - Licensed since 1993, holds an Extra Class Amateur Radio License.
 He joined Dayton SKYWARN in 2005.
 Don's background is in emergency services.
 He is retired from law enforcement and the Kettering Fire Department as a Fire Command Officer.
 Don is a team coordinator for the Montgomery County Emergency Communications Response team (EMCOMM) with county O.E.M.A.
 Don is a Montgomery County Assistant Emergency Coordinator for Logistics and P.I.O. for ARES.
 Don is a Laurel Amateur Radio Club Volunteer Examiner Coordinator.
 Don officially became Dayton SKYWARN's Co-Coordinator September 22, 2007.
 (Web Master)

 Rick Ganter (WD8KYW) Sectional Net Operator - Licensed since 1977, holds an Extra Class Amateur Radio License.
 Rick is retired from GM after 32 years of service and 28+ years with the Vandalia FD as a POC Captain /Firefighter/ Paramedic.
 Rick enjoys all aspects of Amateur Radio especially the Public service end, now able to pursue is other hobbies Rick continues to be involved with Dayton Skywarn for over 15 years.

 Bob Morrison (K8BOB) Sectional Net Operator - Licensed since 1977, Bob carries an Extra Class amateur radio license.
 He joined Dayton SKYWARN in early 2004.
 Retired from the U.S. Air Force, Bob's second career is as a Realtor.
 Bob enjoys teaching Real Estate classes and spending time at home, when he can.

-Gary Clark II (KC8TND) - Sectional Net Operator - Gary has been licensed since 2002, Gary holds a Technician Class amateur radio license.
+Gary Clark II (KC8TND) - Co-Coordinator - Sectional Net Operator - Gary has been licensed since 2002, Gary holds a Technician Class amateur radio license.
 Gary became a Dayton Skywarn Sectional Net Operator in July2009.
 Gary has been an active volunteer with a local chapter of the U.S. Jaycees for over 8 years.
 Gary is a past member of the Civil Air Patrol, USAF Auxillary for 10 years assisting with Ground and Air Search and Rescue and Disaster Relief operations as both a volunteer Team Leader and Mission Base Radio Operator.
 Gary is the Skywarn representative for Montgomery County Ares.